AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: preferences; debugger --> preserve state on exit

-If you enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS automatically saves the currently set breakpoints and restores them the next time you debug an executable in the same project.
+If you enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GNAT Studio automatically saves the currently set breakpoints and restores them the next time you debug an executable in the same project.
 This allows you to immediately start debugging your application without having to set the